8 Bad-Ass Historical Women Who Defied Gender Norms

 Despite having little education, she became one of the leading experts on fossils in the 19th century.
 Anning discovered the first complete Ichthyosaurus skeleton at just TWELVE years old.
 She also discovered the first Plesiosaurus and the first British pterosaur.

-Anning faced constant challenges due to her gender and social class, with male scientists often taking credit for her discoveries.
-The Geological Society of London refused to admit her and all women until 1904. #typical
+Anning faced constant challenges due to her gender and social class, with male scientists taking credit for her discoveries.
+The Geological Society of London refused to admit her and all women until 1904.
+She is now recognized as a founding figure in paleontology, but in her lifetime, her contributions were largely dismissed by the male-dominated scientific community.

-Victoria Woodhull (1838-1927): The First Woman to Run for U.S. President
+Victoria Woodhull (1838-1927): First Woman to Run for U.S. President

-Victoria Woodhull was a suffragist, advocate for women’s rights, the first female Wall Street stockbroker and the first woman to run for President of the United States.
-And all that with only three years of consistent schooling under her belt; she had spent most of her impoverished childhood reading fortunes in her family’s traveling show.
+Victoria Woodhull was a suffragist, an advocate for women’s rights, the first female Wall Street stockbroker and the first woman to run for President of the United States.
+And all that with only three years of consistent schooling under her belt; she spent most of her impoverished childhood reading fortunes in her family’s traveling show.

 She and her sister later published a progressive feminist magazine and were also the first women to own a Wall Street brokerage firm, providing financial advice and investment services to women.
 Not too shabby.